Z323323/Quadratic-residues/README.md

    $\lfloor pu/q \rfloor$

-   is a linear function.
-Imagine to substitute $u$ with $x$ in the cartesian graph, we would end up having a function which is represented by this formula:
+   is a pseudo-linear function.
+Imagine to substitute $u$ with $x$ in the cartesian graph and remove the floor function; we would end up having a function which is represented by this formula:

    $y = px/q$